RoboticsGG/.github/profile/README.md

 ## Hello there 👋
-We are computer engineering students working on an autonomus rover project.
+We are computer engineering students working on an autonomous rover project.
 <!--

 **Here are some ideas to get you started:**